mttaborturtle/CodeSummary-TheaterSite/README.md

 password fields of a hidden form, depending on which type of user they wanted to emulate.
 I created a hidden form that would automatically log a developer in when the button was clicked.
 I created and styled the buttons to the specifications that the client requested.
 What made this a somewhat difficult story is that the
 Popout Admin Navbar neede to be functional on the actual user login page which also used an Easy login button system.
 I had to create a seperate login system that wouldn't interfere with the Login page and create console errors.
-It took me a day of research to accomplish this task.

 Below is the HTML and Razor that I used to create the hidden form and buttons: